 Ginger Cake with Lemon Sauce (updated) is EVERYTHING CHRISTMAS!
 We love this cake during the holidays from Thanksgiving to Christmas.
 It has just the right amount of ginger and spice to make it festive but not overpowering and the lemon sauce adds just a bit of tangy glaze to keep this cake super moist!

 What is Christmas without gingerbread?
 If you are a gingerbread fan, you’ll love this cake.
 I’ve whipped up 10 of these cakes in the past few days.
 It’s a one bowl, one pan cake.
 The glaze goes on while the cake is hot, so no need to wait for the cake to cool before glazing.

-Instant gratification.
-It’s a good thing.
+Ginger Cake with Lemon Sauce is my go-to dessert when I need something homemade and festive for a holiday dinner.
+The simplicity of this cake puts it at the top of my list for baking at this extra busy time of year.
 In forty minutes your house can smell like Santa’s kitchen and your tummy will start to look like his be very happy.
 Hohoho.
-Christmas is coming.
+Christmas is coming!

 Ginger Cake with Lemon Sauce (updated)

 - 3/4 cup vegetable or canola oil